Conor Morgan

-Conor Morgan (born 3 August 1994) is an Irish-Canadian professional basketball player for Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).
+Conor Morgan (born 3 August 1994) is an Irish-Canadian professional basketball player for Beşiktaş Gain of the Basketbol Süper Ligi (BSL) and the EuroCup.
 He also plays for the Canadian national team.

 College career

 Morgan played college basketball for the Canadian team UBC Thunderbirds representing the University of British Columbia, in his senior season he averaged 23.9 points and 9.7 rebounds per game.

 Professional career

 Morgan started his professional career with the New Zealand side Southland Sharks in 2017, he averaged 15.61 points, 5.56 rebounds and 3 assists at the club and he won the New Zealand pro league championship with the team also.
 He signed a two-year deal with the Spanish side Joventut Badalona in 2018, In the 2018–19 season, he averaged 6.6 points, 2.2 rebounds and 0.4 assist.
 In the 2019-20 season, he averaged 9.1 points and 3.3 rebounds per game.
 On 6 June 2020, he signed a one-year contract extension with an option for an additional year.
 Morgan parted ways with the team in June 2021.

 On June 30, 2021, he has signed with MoraBanc Andorra of the Liga ACB.

 On August 14, 2022, he has signed with Śląsk Wrocław of the PLK.

 On February 5, 2023, he signed with Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).

+On July 19, 2023, he signed with London Lions of the British Basketball League.

+On June 28, 2024, Martin signed with Beşiktaş Fibabanka of the Basketbol Süper Ligi (BSL).